Congressional District # 15

-The Remedial Investigation Report, Former Indian Refinery, Lawrenceville, Illinois written by SECOR, Entrix, Trihydro and Arcadis, dated September 2008, represents the culmination of five years of field activities conducted in accordance with the 2001 consent decree.
-A significant amount of data regarding the nature and extent of LNAPL, areas of waste deposition, and extent of groundwater and soil contamination were collected during the RI through the completion of soil borings, installation of groundwater monitoring wells, collection and analysis of soil, groundwater, surface water and sediment samples, and completion of bench scale treatability testing.
-The RI Report has been available for review in the information repository at the Lawrenceville Public Library.
+The Remedial Investigation Report, completed in September 2008, represents the culmination of five years of field activities conducted in accordance with the 2001 consent decree.
+A significant amount of data regarding the nature and extent of LNAPL, areas of waste deposition, and extent of groundwater and soil contamination were collected during the RI through the completion of soil borings, installation of groundwater monitoring wells, collection and analysis of soil, is available for review in the information repository at the Lawrenceville Public Library.

 Cleanup ProgressU.S.
 EPA was involved in two Superfund Removal actions at Indian Refinery, one in 1996 at Indian Acres and another in 1997 in Tank Farm B. Both activities are discussed in the Site History section, above.